alex2639/CSCI-2000U/Assignments/Assignment-3/README.txt

 I represented each country's medal count as a fraction of the total medals of all countries and displayed these values onto a pie chart

 Question 3
+I read each .dat file and stored each data file in an array I used these values to plot them separately (by city) onto a single graph I then changed the x-axis label to each month and added a legend to identify which city is what colour

 Question 4: